 ONCE OVER THE INITIAL SHOCK

-After the shock of losing my darling husband Randy, (although it had been a long two years coming with his brave cancer battle), I knew I needed to deal with my post-flood home which had happened only two weeks prior to his passing.
-Well, at this point, it’s taken me over four years to ‘deal’, as I work to put the huge amount that was destroyed repaired, and still going . . .
+After the shock of losing my darling husband Randy, (although it had been a long two years coming with his brave cancer battle), I knew I needed to deal with my post-flood home which had happened only two weeks prior.
+Well, it’s taken me over four years to ‘deal’ and get this house thing going.
 DIY Remodel Style!
 And keepin’ it GREEN as I can.

 MY HAND PAINTED FLOORS: